Kazhuu/asm2cfg/README.md

 For development this project manages packages with pipenv.
-Pipenv is a tool to manage Python virtual environments and packages with much less pain compared to normal pip and requirements.txt file usage.
+Pipenv is a tool to manage Python virtual environments and packages with much less pain compared to normal pip and virtualenv usage.

 Install pipenv for your system following the guide [here](https://pipenv.pypa.io/en/latest/).

 After installing pipenv.
-To create virtual environment and install all required packages to it, at project root run
+Create virtual environment and install all required packages to it.
+Run following at project root

 ```
 pipenv install -d
 ```

-Now you can activate the environment with
+Now you can activate the virtual environment with

 ```
 pipenv shell